diojin/mockingjay/docs/Scala for the Impatient -- digest.md

 ```

 Here, the head of a sequence is its initial element, and tail is a sequence of all other elements. **That’s again a Seq, and we have to use : _* to convert it to an argument sequence.**

+Generally, the : notation is used for **type ascription**, forcing the compiler to see a value as some particular type.
+This is not quite the same as casting.

 `When you call a Java method with variable (number of )arguments of type Object, such as PrintStream.printf or MessageFormat.format, you need to convert any primitive types by hand.` For example,